Mastercard® Titanium Card™

 The Mastercard® Titanium Card™ is an exclusive travel rewards credit card with a $195 annual fee and a broad rewards program that offers the best value on airfare with any common carrier.
 It’s backed by the Luxury Card™ brand, which offers two higher-end cards: the Mastercard® Black Card™ ($495 annual fee) and the Mastercard® Gold Card™ ($995 annual fee, and actually made of 24-karat gold).

 All purchases made with this card earn unlimited 1 point per $1 spent, with no restrictions or special bonus categories.
 Airline redemptions value points at $0.02 apiece, and double the value for cash back, gift card, and merchandise redemptions.
 There’s no sign-up bonus or recurring loyalty bonus, but Titanium does offer a 15-month 0% APR promotion on balance transfers.
 Terms and conditions apply.

 The Mastercard Titanium Card really excels in the travel benefits department.
 It offers a slew of perks for people who like to travel in convenience in style, including global luggage delivery to anywhere in the world, 24/7 concierge availability by phone, email, and live chat; and airport meet-and-greet service that softens the normally hectic airport experience with a white-glove touch.
 Non-travel benefits include a generous cell phone protection policy, Lyft credits, and more.

 And it’s made of super-strong brushed steel, so it adds some real weight (literally and figuratively) to your wallet.
 That’s not a huge deal in the grand scheme of things, but at least you know your card won’t break on you.
 Just don’t run it through your home shredder.

-Titanium Card users earn 1 point per $1 spent on everything, with no limits or restrictions.
+Titanium Card users earn 1 point for every $1 spent on everything.
 Once earned, points do not expire as long as the account remains open and in good standing.

 The most cost-effective redemption option is airfare.
 All redemptions in this category value points at a flat $0.02 apiece, regardless of the underlying dollar cost of the airfare, the carrier, the route, or any other factors.
 Airline redemptions are permitted in 50-point increments.
 Point-and-cash redemptions are acceptable too.